 What is Customer Service Burnout?

-Customer service burnout manifests as emotional, mental, and physical exhaustion stemming from prolonged and excessive stress experienced in customer service roles.
+Customer service burnout is a state of emotional, mental, and physical exhaustion caused by prolonged stress and pressure in customer-facing roles.
+It often results in disengagement, fatigue, and a reduced ability to deliver quality service.
 It occurs when employees feel overwhelmed, drained, and unable to cope with the demands of their job.
 This exhaustion is often accompanied by feelings of cynicism, detachment, and a reduced sense of accomplishment in their work.

 Several factors contribute to customer service agent burnout, including high workloads, tight deadlines, repetitive tasks, dealing with difficult customers, and limited control over work-related decisions.
 Additionally, factors such as lack of support from management, insufficient resources, and poor work-life balance can aggravate burnout.